 Here are some ingredients that are similar to the shape of cell organelles.

-If you have any dietary restrictions, replace the examples from this cell anatomy pizza recipe with something that you can safely eat.
+If you have any dietary restrictions, replace the examples from this cell anatomy pizza recipe with something you can safely eat.
+For example, if you have a food allergy, you can use vegan cheese instead of dairy cheese.

 Follow these steps to make a cell pizza while learning how the parts of a cell work.
 As you add each ingredient, think of the cell as a little city with busy organelle workers everywhere!